Threat Vector

 Do not pay the ransom: in most cases, paying the ransom does not guarantee the recovery of your data and may also encourage cybercriminals to continue their malicious activities.

 Report the attack: report the attack to law enforcement and relevant authorities, as they may be able to help track down the cybercriminals and recover any stolen data.
+You may also be required to do so under the NIS2 Directive.

 Restore from backups: if possible, restore data from a backup created before the ransomware attack.
 If a backup is unavailable, trying to recover the data using specialized data recovery tools may be necessary.